ecki/docs.milagro.io-english/milagro-a-case-for-something-new-part-1.md

 <div id="generated-toc" class="generate_from_h2"></div>

-# Trust in the Internet is at an all time low.
+# A Case for Something New - Part I

-## It's time for action.
+**Trust in the Internet is at an all-time low – it's time for action**

 From its earliest days, one of the building blocks of trust and security on the Internet was cryptography.
 Unfortunately with the technology then available, the only solution to secure web services was the highly centralised concept called PKI, i.e., Public Key Infrastructure.